-Born and raised in Wisconsin, Caissa Casarez has been a geek for most of her life.
-She first held a Nintendo controller at age two and grew up reading comics.
-She even got one of her drawings in a Simpsons/Futurama crossover when she was in middle school.
+Born and raised in Wisconsin, Caissa Casarez has been a geek for most of their life.
+They first held a Nintendo controller at age two and grew up reading comics.
+They even got one of their drawings featured in a Simpsons/Futurama crossover when they were in middle school.
 Around the same time, Caissa found a new world online.

-Later on, she turned a love of local news (yes, really) into a career after college.
-She drank a lot of coffee and met a lot of people, but her biggest connection was made online: Caissa met a Minnesota girl on a Twitter hashtag for people who work overnights in news, which doesn’t surprise anyone who knows them.
+Later on, they turned a love of local news (yes, really) into a career after college.
+They drank a lot of coffee and met a lot of people, but their biggest connection was made online: Caissa met a Minnesota girl on a Twitter hashtag for people who work overnights in news, which doesn’t surprise anyone who knows either of the two.
 They quickly fell for each other’s kindness and geekiness.